-- (b) Appeal from Convictions in Misdemeanor Cases Before the Magistrate Judge. - (1) Notice of Appeal.
-Pursuant to 18 U.S.C. §3402 and Federal Rule of Criminal Procedure 58(g)(2)(B), a defendant who has been convicted by a magistrate judge may appeal to a district judge by filing a notice of appeal within fourteen (14) days after entry of judgment. - (2) Record.
+- (b) Appeal from Convictions in Misdemeanor Cases Before the Magistrate Judge.
+(1) Notice of Appeal.
+Pursuant to 18 U.S.C. §3402 and Federal Rule of Criminal Procedure 58(g)(2)(B), a defendant who has been convicted by a magistrate judge may - Procedure 58(g)(2)(B), a defendant who has been convicted by a magistrate judge may appeal to a district judge by filing a notice of appeal within fourteen (14) days after entry of judgment. - (2) Record.
 A transcript, if desired, must be ordered except that, in the absence of a reporter, the transcript must be ordered as directed by the Clerk of Court.
 Within thirty (30) days after a transcript has been ordered, the original and one copy shall be filed with the Clerk.
 All other documents and exhibits shall be held by the Clerk pending the receipt of the transcript.